aagdev/mlimgsynth/README.md

 - SD v2.x: [info](https://github.com/Stability-AI/stablediffusion) [weights](https://huggingface.co/stabilityai/stable-diffusion-2-1)
 - SDXL: [info](https://stability.ai/news/stable-diffusion-sdxl-1-announcement) [weights](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)

 Besides the original weights, you may use any of the fine-tuned checkpoints that can be found on the internet.
+Destilled models (turbo, hyper, lightning) should work normally.

+## Usage on Windows

+Download and unzip the latest release.
+Edit the file `generate.bat` as needed and execute it.

 ## Build